haschka/PCA/README.md

 where number of threads can be chosen by you.
 The number of cores of the machine is a good guess.

-The input file has to be formatted as a tabulator seperated file (tsv).
+The **input file** has to be formatted as a tabulator seperated file (tsv).
 The first column of the file is omitted and can hold sample names.
-Each succeding column holds a feature ( floating point value ) describing the sample Each row holds the information about one sample.
+Each succeding column holds a feature ( floating point value ) describing the sample Each row holds the information about one sample. *The input file requires at least 4 samples to yield correct results!*

 Here's an example:
 ```
-feature1        1.5     10.2    .4
+sample1 1.5     10.2    .4      1.
-feature2        2.4     21.9    1.0
+sample2 2.4     21.9    1.0     2.
-feature3        3.5     30.9    2.0
+sample3 3.5     30.9    1.8     3.
+sample4 4.5     40.9    2.5     4.
+sample5 5.5     50.9    3.0     5.
 ```
-(beware that you cannot just copy paste this as it needs real tabulators not spaces)
+(Beware that you cannot just copy paste this as it needs real tabulators not spaces.
+If you want to test this tool use the supplied test.tsv file.

 The **"data projected onto principal components"** output file contains the projections of each sample onto the principal components per row.